stlab/better-code/chapters/0000-outline/text.md

 discover the properties of good code as we go along, by looking at real examples.

+DJS: ^In the previous section "we" represented authors.
+Here it represents the reader.
+They should match.

-- we're trying to get to some some universal truths about about good programming.
+- We're trying to get to some some universal truths about about good programming.
 - We believe these truths exist, but they are always manifest within some system of real-world constraints.